Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/organizations.md

 To delete Organization do the following:
 - identify this unnecessary Organization on the *Organizations page*;
 - click on the **Actions** icon and select the DELETE in the list of available options;
-- on the next opened *Confirmation window* confirm the Organization deletion.
+- confirm the Organization deletion on the next opened *Confirmation window*.

 After confirming this action, the selected Organization will be deleted.